johanneskastl/teleport/rfd/0061-tsh-aliases.md

     "ssh": "tsh ssh -P $@"
 ```

+Note: command arguments will be resolved prior to invoking the alias.
+So in the
+example above, when a user runs `tsh ssh root@node1`, the alias command executed
+will be `tsh ssh -P root@node1`.

+### Environment variables

+Each alias invocation will set a few environment variables that can be consumed
+within the alias.

-Note: to prevent infinite recursion, `tsh` will set an environment variable
+To prevent infinite recursion, `TSH_ALIAS` variable will be set indicating the
-for the `exec.Command` indicating that it is being invoked as an alias.
-If
-this environment variable is detected, `tsh` won't attempt to expand the
+command is invoked as an alias.
+If it's detected, `tsh` won't attempt to expand
-alias again.
-The environment variable will include specific commands that have
-already been expanded e.g. `TSH_ALIAS=login,ssh`.
-This will prevent other `login`
+the same command again.
+For example, `TSH_ALIAS=login`.
+This will prevent other
-commands from being expanded but will allow using aliases in other aliases (see
+`login` commands from being expanded but will allow using aliases in other
-below for an example).
+aliases (see below for an example).

+Each alias will also set `TSH` environment variable to the path of the `tsh`
+binary that invoked the alias.

+### More examples

 An alias can also define a custom subcommand that combines multiple commands.
 The following alias will connect to a node within a specific leaf cluster